juxt/site/docs/src/pages/learn/kanban/kanban3.md

   }
   ```

 Save and return to InSite.
-Play around with your new type and operations to check that everything is running smoothly and you don't feel that any basic queries or mutations are missing.
+Play around with your new type and operations to check that everything is running smoothly and you don't feel that any basic queries or mutations are missing (perhaps deleteCard?).

 You may find more update operations helpul while you get the hang of things.
 When querying for a type, experiment with returning the details of other document types linked to yours: